 Field trips.
 A key feature of the ISS is the out-of-class study.
 The content will vary depending on the module but options include visits to the Scottish Parliament, Loch Lomond and the Tossachs National Park, Eilean Donan Castle and readings at the Macroberts Arts Center.
 These fields trips are also open to those not signed up for the course and are included in the program fee.
 A number of additional experiences to the major Scottish attractions will also be offered.

-You can view course descriptions by visiting the University of Stirling Web site: http://www.stir.ac.uk/study-in-the-uk/international-summer-school.
+2017 Offerings and Equivalencies.
+The 2017 offerings are available.
+Please open the document to see the U of Stirling courses offered in summer 2017: Stirling Course Equivalencies SS17_Blocks.pdf.
+You can view course descriptions by visiting the University of Stirling Web site: http://www.stir.ac.uk/study-in-the-uk/international-summer-school/modules/.
 Included in the course description is the field trip(s) associated with the course.

-You have the opportunity to complete an three-credit, four-week internship in the second block of the International Summer School under the supervision of the U of Stirling's Career Development Center.
+You must choose the eight-week option if you wish to participate in the internship course.
+In second, four-week session, you have the opportunity to complete a three-credit, four-week internship under the supervision of the U of Stirling's Career Development Center.
 Past internship sectors have included: sports, environmental science, politics, and charity/non-profit marketing.
 This list is subject to change and additional areas will be considered on a case-by-case basis.
 The internship is full-time and you can expect to spend approximately 140 hours in the internship placement and an additional 10 hours on associated classroom sessions.

 You cannot take a second course in block two if you participate in the internship course-ISS9IN Internship for the International Summer School.
 If you are interested the internship option, please contact Colleen Marchwick, the study abroad coordinator for UK programs, to discuss what is required and the immigration implications.

-Three credits of Foreign Culture requirement can be waived upon successful program completion.
-Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
+For students in catalog years through 2015-2016, three credits of the Foreign Culture requirement can be waived upon successful program completion.
+The requirement is not automatically applied: please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)